CONTRAINDICATIONS

 Gently cleanse your face twice a day with a gentle cleanser.

 Please do not pick or pull your skin at any time after your peel, as it can cause scarring.
 Your skin will take about 4 to 14 days to completely peel depending on the strength of the peel or treatment you received.
+This may be in the form of ohyscial peeling or dull dry skin.

 Please do not exfoliate using a cleansing brush or any facial scrub or acid based products for 2 weeks.